 Senior Associate Andreas Bussman is a tax specialist with broad experience in high-end tax planning and structuring of complex domestic and cross-border M&A and private equity transactions, including management incentive programs, financing and other reorganizations for both public and private clients.
 In addition to his expertise in tax law, Andreas also has a broad understanding and practical experience of general corporate law, financing and general M&A.

-He is also regularly involved in tax litigation, tax audit and advance ruling proceedings and regularly advices clients on tax aspects related to financial instruments.
+He is also regularly involved in tax litigation, tax audit, advance ruling and pre-discussion proceedings and regularly advices clients on tax aspects related to financial instruments.

 Andreas joined Roschier in 2014.